ts4z/barge-rulebook/main.md

 Super Stud/Stud High-Low Eight-or-Better/Razz
 ---------------------------------------------

-(XXX This section needs to be reworded; it is missing details.
+(This section needs to be reworded; it is missing details.
 I believe the nominal dealer button gets to pick the variant after looking at their cards.)

 ### Forced Money

 The game is played with antes.
 If the game is stud or stud high-low eight-or-better, the low card on the board by rank first and then by suit brings it in.
 The 2♣ is the lowest possible card followed by the 2♦, 2♥, 2♠, and so on.